Multi-UE Identification and Localization in LAWN via an Autonomous Non-Serving UAV: Expansion of the Detection Metric

 \subsubsection{Multi-User Contribution}

 For the case $u \neq v$, we obtain

 where $\Delta\nu = \nu_{u,\mathrm{cfo}} - \nu_{v,\mathrm{cfo}}$.
-This term can be neglected under standard cellular conditions, since \glspl{srs} associated with different cyclic shifts are quasi-orthogonal and \gls{cfo} values are typically limited to a few kHz.
+This term can be neglected under standard cellular conditions, since \glspl{srs} associated with different cyclic shifts are quasi-orthogonal and \gls{cfo} values are typically limited to a few hundred hertz.
 The approximation holds when